davar-playgrounds/poc-terraform-aws-web-cluster/README.md

 ### By docker

 #### Build image
-For this you only need (linux) docker and aws key and secret.
+For this you only need (linux) docker and aws key and secret as well as an aws console account.
 You want to register the base image we use:
 This is a image with php and fastcgi installed.
 Get a subscription at aws-marketplace/CentOS 8 LEMP Stack - Linux Nginx MySQL/MariaDB PHP 7.2-4c9ced57-677c-4dff-b708-e91c27f3fd7b-ami-042144ca63e136136.4 (no costs except usage)
 Region is `ap-southeast-2`